Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 conda activate cpb_py39
 python3 installCPlantBox.py
 ```
-It will create a "CPB" folder and install inside the dependencies necessary to run CPlantBox.
+It will installCPlantBox and its dependencies.
 # Folder sructure

 `/modelparameter`		Plant parameter files\